 Suzuka Circuit, Japan

-- Felipe Massa qualified ninth and Lance Stroll 18th for the Japanese Grand Prix
+- Felipe Massa finished 10th and Lance Stroll retired from the Japanese Grand Prix, his first since Bahrain 13 races ago